mutheeEverlyn/my-business-card/README.md

-# Created a business card using HTMl and CSS
+# Created a business card using HTMl and CSS.